Punkline/punkpc/README.md

 Modules are imported through conditional use of the `.include` statement, which can be used as a manual alternative to using library objects, if desired.

+## License

+  This work is [dual-licensed][license] under MIT or GPL 2.0 (or any later version).
+  You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR GPL-2.0-or-later`

 [doc]: /doc#Documentation
 [src]: /src/
 [inc]: /.include/

+[license]: /LICENSE.md

 [img_ppc]:  /doc/img/readme_main_ppc.png
 [img_str]:  /doc/img/readme_main_str.png